chencindyj/Bail_Reform_Bayesian_Statistics/README.md

 ## Data
 The raw data for this project can be found here: https://ww2.nycourts.gov/pretrial-release-data-33136

+## What's Shared on Github
+The code for cleaning and analyzing the data can be found in the /src folder The visualization outputs can be found in the /outputs folder

 ## Want the Full Report?
-Please message me on LinkedIn if you would like to read the full thesis report.
+Please message me on LinkedIn if you would like to read the full thesis with full methodology, assumptions, and results.

 ## Sample Findings
 <img src="https://github.com/chencindyj/Bail_Reform_Bayesian_Statistics/blob/main/outputs/cond_effects_race_income.png"/>